Butler University is committed to providing reasonable accommodations including excellent and timely interpreter services.

 - The interpreter is able to convey one message at a time so it is important that only one person speak/sign at a time.
 Instructors should inform the other students in the class about this and encourage the students to wait until the instructor/facilitator recognizes them before speaking or signing.

-- Most current films are captioned as outlined by law.
-Captioned films are recommended because they allow the deaf student direct visual access to the information provided in the classroom.
+- Many current films are captioned.
+Captioned films are needed because they allow the deaf student direct visual access to the information provided in the classroom.
 If closed captioning is unavailable on a movie or other audiovisual materials planned for use in the classroom, please contact Student Disability Services for a discussion as to how to best provide equitable access.
 In some cases, it may be possible for the interpreter to interpret the film but this requires prior discussion regarding a number of issues including lighting, positioning, etc.

 - For many deaf students, English is not their first language.
 In addition, some English words and terms do not have a signed equivalent.
 This may result in a deaf student having difficulties with the wording of some examination questions.
 An interpreter may be needed for the purpose of translating English text into sign language for examinations.
 The interpreter should not help the student with content or wording of his/her answer.
 Please direct any questions or concerns about this to Student Disability Services.